-The purpose of the Adult Gerontology Acute Care Nurse Practitioner certificate is to prepare individuals with a Master’s degree or higher in nursing seeking additional certification as an Adult Gerontology Acute Care Nurse Practitioner.
+The purpose of the Adult Gerontology Acute Care Nurse Practitioner certificate is to prepare individuals with a master’s degree or higher in nursing seeking additional certification as an Adult Gerontology Acute Care Nurse Practitioner.
 The goal of this certificate is to prepare nurses to provide direct care of adults/older adults with acute and complex illness in acute care health care settings.
 Applicants will have an individualized plan of study based on review of graduate transcripts.

-Effective Semester: Summer 2016
+Effective Semester: Fall 2022

-Expiration Semester: Summer 2020
+Expiration Semester: Fall 2027

 Applicants apply for admission to the program via the Graduate School application for admission.
-Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 General Admissions Standards.
+Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.
 International applicants may be required to satisfy an English proficiency requirement; see GCAC-305 Admission Requirements for International Students for more information.

 Applicants are required to have a master’s degree in nursing from an ACEN or CCNE accredited institution.
 In addition, undergraduate chemistry and statistics are required.
 Students need to submit two recommendations, a goal statement, and official transcripts from all post-secondary institutions attended.
 Applicants are required to have two years of experience as an RN in an acute care hospital setting.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.

 |Adult Gerontology Acute Care Nurse Practitioner Role I

 |Adult Gerontology Acute Care Nurse Practitioner Role II

 |Adult Gerontology Acute Care Nurse Practitioner Doctoral Practicum I